munavvarfyrooz/resumepicker/replit.md

-# TalentMatch - CV Ranking & JD Matching Platform
+# SmartHire - CV Ranking & JD Matching Platform

 ## Overview

-TalentMatch is an intelligent CV ranking and job description matching system built with a modern full-stack architecture.
+SmartHire is an intelligent CV ranking and job description matching system built with a modern full-stack architecture.
 The platform enables recruiters to upload CVs in bulk, create job descriptions, and automatically rank candidates using a configurable transparent scoring algorithm.

 ## User Preferences